On the Mordell-Weil rank of certain CM abelian varieties over anticyclotomic towers: On the finiteness of the Mordell-Weil group

 \section{On the finiteness of the Mordell-Weil group}

-So far in this article, we have focused on the asymptotic behavior of the rank of $A$ along the anticyclotomic tower $K_{n}^{\ac}/K$, ignoring the torsion points.
+So far in this article, we have focused on the growth pattern of the rank of $A$ along the anticyclotomic tower $K_{n}^{\ac}/K$, ignoring the torsion points.
 In this section, we provide a proof that the group of torsion points $A(K_{\infty}^{\ac})_{\tors}$ is finite for \emph{any} abelian variety $A/\QQ$.
 This was observed in \cite[Exercise 1.10]{MR1860044} in the case of elliptic curves.
 Further motivation for this result can be found in Section \ref{sec:introfurther}.

 \begin{lemma} Any prime of $K$ that is inert in $K/\QQ$ and does not lie above $p$ must split completely in $K_{\infty}^{\ac}/K$. \end{lemma}